entropia/tip-toi-reveng/README.md

 debug.yaml` and loading the resulting `debug.gme` on your pen.
 It will then read out the codes, as a sequence of english digits.

+If you want to convert existing audio files of almost any format, and you have `ffmpeg` installed, you can use

+    ffmpeg -i input-audio-in-some.fmt -ar 22050 -ac 1 foo.ogg

 Text to speech
 --------------